Philadelphia combined sewer system

 For most buyers, day-to-day life is completely unaffected by this.
 You're not going to notice it.
 The combined sewer system isn't a defect in your home.
 It's the public infrastructure underneath your street.

-• Green stormwater infrastructure: Some blocks have rain gardens, permeable pavers, or tree trenches installed by the city.
-These are part of the long-term solution and are a great sign.
+• Green stormwater infrastructure: Some blocks in Northwest Philly have rain gardens, permeable pavers, or tree trenches installed by the city as part of Green City, Clean Waters.
+These are a good sign.

 Philadelphia's combined sewer system surprises almost every buyer coming from newer construction.
-It's not something your home inspector is going to necessarily flag as a defect, because it isn't one.
-It's urban infrastructure with a long history and a real plan for improvement.
+It's not something your home inspector will flag as a defect, because it isn't one.
+It's urban infrastructure with a long history and a funded plan for improvement.

-Like any city, Philadelphia has tradeoffs.
-Dense, walkable neighborhoods with 100-year-old rowhomes with nowhere good to send their rain water are one of them.
+Every city has tradeoffs.
+Dense, walkable neighborhoods with 100-year-old rowhomes are one of the best things about living here.
 Understanding what comes with that is part of making a genuinely informed decision.

-If you're buying in Northwest Philly and want to talk through what to look for during inspections, reach out.
+If you're buying in Mt.
+Airy, Chestnut Hill, Germantown, or anywhere in Northwest Philly and want to know what to look for during inspections, reach out.
 That's what I'm here for.

 Sources: Philadelphia Water Department CSOcast, Green City, Clean Waters, EPA — Combined Sewer Overflow Outfalls.